JURI 210 Perspectives on Law 3 Credits

 JURI 324 Legal Reasoning 3 Credits

 Prerequisite(s): JURI 210 or LAWS 200 or PHIL 206 or PHIL 212 or departmental approval.
 Theoretical foundations for developing models and methods of addressing legal problems.
 Principles of legal reasoning and argument in the Anglo-American common law tradition.
 Models of legal reasoning and methodology for resolving legal problems as developed within evolving social and philosophical notions of justice and fairness.
-Cross listed with Philosophy and Religion, PHIL 324.
-Meets the University Writing Requirement for majors in Jurisprudence.
+Cross listed with PHIL 324.
+Meets the Graduation Writing Requirement for majors in Jurisprudence, Law & Society.
 3 hours lecture.

 JURI 376 Feminist Jurisprudence 3 Credits

-Prerequisite(s): PHIL 200 or PHIL 212 or JURI 210 or LAWS 200 or WMGS 200 or WMGS 201.
+Prerequisite(s): PHIL 200 or PHIL 212 or JURI 210 or LAWS 200 or GSWS 200 or GSWS 201.
 An examination of the philosophical basis of legal doctrines as they apply to women and feminist issues.
 The course will explore the legal arguments feminists have made for social and political equality.
 It will also examine whether gender bias is built into traditional jurisprudential theories.
 Women's rights and women's legal status in politics, employment, education, and the family will be explored.
-Cross-listed with PHIL 376 and WMGS 376.
+Cross listed with PHIL 376 and GSWS 376.
 3 hours lecture.

 JURI 390 Independent Study 3 Credits